MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ns-acxrequest-acx_event_item.md

 title: ACX_EVENT_ITEM
 ms.date: 03/03/2022
 targetos: Windows
-description: The ACX_EVENT_ITEM structure describes the event items that can be used in an ACX request.
+description: The ACX_EVENT_ITEM structure describes an event item that is the target of an ACX request.
 prerelease: true
 req.construct-type: structure
 req.ddi-compliance: